 Emma H., Corporate Communications Coordinator, started out her career as one of our summer interns, while she was completing her master's degree at High Point University.
 She says “having an internship was a great way to get my foot in the door and gain hands-on field experience.
 I shadowed my manger closely and watched how she sourced content and managed our social channels.
 At the end of my internship, I was offered a full-time position and today I am responsible for our social program.
 It's been really rewarding to watch the content that I source and draft make such a positive impact on our overall social presence.”

 “I'm grateful that the communications team took a chance on me, showed me the ropes and gave me the freedom to use my creativity and develop my skills.”
 Emma adds that “I enjoy working for a company that strives to make a positive impact, that has an inclusive culture, and prioritizes work-life balance.
 Since joining the corporate world, I have learned that it is important to work in an environment where you feel comfortable to try new things and where it’s okay to make mistakes – that’s how you grow and discover what makes you feel fulfilled.”

 Stay Tuned for Future Internship Opportunities at Cengage Group

 At Cengage Group, we help millions of learners improve their lives and achieve their dreams through education.
 No matter how, where, when or why someone wants to learn, we support them with quality content and technology.
 If you or someone you know is interested in a summer edtech internship with Cengage Group, check back in late March/early April.
-You can also find a full list of currently available positions on our careers page.
+You can also find a full list of currently available positions, including technology jobs, on our careers page.

 This content was originally posted as part of an intern takeover on our LinkedIn page.
 To see more, follow us on LinkedIn.